Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Methodology

 \subsection{Integration with UNet Architecture}

-We integrate the proposed MSAM in a UNet architecture, due to its consistently better performance over other baseline SSMs \cite{shah2024hyperspectral} such as DeepLabv3+, HRNet and PSPNet.
-As shown in Fig. \ref{fig:UNet_MSAM_Figure}, MSAM can be integrated in three strategic locations of UNet:
+We integrate the proposed MSAM in a UNet architecture, due to its consistently better performance over other baseline SSMs~\cite{shah2024hyperspectral} such as DeepLabv3+, HRNet, and PSPNet.
+As shown in Fig.~\ref{fig:UNet_MSAM_Figure}, MSAM can be integrated in three strategic locations of UNet: (1) Between two CBAs blocks, (2) After the two CBAs in the the encoder-decoder blocks, and (3) in skip connection (SC).